tbidne/shrun/documentation/development.md

   }
 ```

-The TOML `file` parameter is a mandatory path and optional mode and size-mode.
-Because the entire `fileLogging` itself is optional, making the path optional again would be redundant, hence it is required when `fileLogging` exists.
+The TOML `file` parameter, on the other hand, is a mandatory path and optional mode and size-mode.
+Because the entire `FileLoggingToml` itself is optional, if it is specified in the TOML, we require the path since there is no reason to specify configuration if the path itself is not given.

 ```haskell
 -- ConfigPhaseMerged phase